Humanify-nl/humanify-nl/README.md

 ### Hello there!

-This repo is a small public collection of my work, from the past five years as a solo dev.
+This repo is a small public collection of my work from the past five years as a solo dev.
 Some of it is new, some it is ported from my old bitbucket repo.
 I am currently (as of sept '21) reorganising and adding to this repo.

 #### Content: